microsoft/code-push-vsts-extension/docs/extension-overview.md

 4. **Destination Deployment** *(String)* - Name of the deployment you want to promote the release to.
 Defaults to `Production`.

+#### Update Metadata

+By default, when a release is promoted from one deployment to another, the newly created release will "inherit" not just the update contents, but also the metadata (e.g. `description`).
+This ensures that the exact same thing that you tested in one enivronment, will be promoted to another.
+However, if you need to override one or mote properties in the newly created release within the target deployment (e.g. because you use `mandatory` differently between environments), you can use the following fields:s

+1. **Description** *(String)* - Description of the update being released.
+Leaving this field blank will result in the update inheriting the description from the release being promoted.
+When this task is used within a VSTS release definition, this field can be set to the `$(Release.ReleaseDescription)` variable in order to inherit the description that was given to the release.

+2. **Rollout** *(String)* - Percentage of users you want this update to be available for, specified as a number between `1` and `100` (you can optionally specify a "%" suffix).
+Note that the rollout property will not be inherited from the release being promoted.
+Defaults to `null`, which is equivalent to `100`, and therefore, makes the release available to everyone.

+3. **Mandatory** *(Boolean)* - Specifies whether the release should be considered mandatory.
+Selecting `Inherit` will use the value from the release being promoted.
+Defaults to `Inherit`.

+4. **Disabled** *(Boolean)* - Specifies whether the release should be disabled, and therefore, not immediately downloadable by end-users.
+Selecting `Inherit` will use the value from the release being promoted.
+Defaults to `Inherit`.

 ##Installation

 ### Visual Studio Team Services / Visual Studio Online